University Scholarships & Grants

 Student Employment (Work-Study)

 Many Carson-Newman students offset their college expenses with work-study jobs across campus ranging from the library to administrative offices to computer support.
-The college supports about over 500 work-study positions each year.
+The University typically supports over 400 work-study positions each year.
 Visit Student Employment for more information.

 Loans are awarded to students after all other eligible assistance has been awarded.
 Students will be offered the federal student loans that they qualify to receive based on the Free Application for Federal Student Aid (FAFSA) results.

 Carson-Newman reserves the right to reduce, modify, or cancel awards when aid limits are exceeded, and/or we determine at any time a student is no longer eligible for the assistance.